jerray/publish-docker-action/README.md

 ### Set up registry and repository name

 You can set docker registry with `registry` argument.
-Change docker repository name with `respository` argument.
+Change docker repository name with `repository` argument.
 For example:

 ```yaml